AiramSalas/Unsupervised-pattern-extractor/README.md

 Some graphics generated during the clusters analysis:

+Mean turbulence per cluster
 ![Mean Turbulence per Cluster](screenshots/mean_turbulence_cluster.png)

+Presence of each cluster along the year
 ![Proportion and Count of each cluster along the year](screenshots/proportion_count_by_cluster.png)

+Seasonal dominance
 ![Seasonal dominance and hours of biggest presence during the day](screenshots/seasonal_dominance.png)